maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 Testing is a lot of fun.
 Finding out information that others don’t know is investigative work, and servicing many stakeholders is an intellectual challenge.
 No matter what changed, there is something new we now need to figure out, in a way that optimizes the value of our work.
 Doing the exact same things isn’t optimizing value of our work, so you start with the idea of always varying things to not be bored.
 If you find yourself bored, you need a new constraint that challenges you.

 Some folks take automation as the challenge that keeps them from being bored.
 Others find the multidimensional work all the ways we could use the application to see new problems motivating.
 Some people say that automating helps them have time for exploring, and they mean that seeing simple problems isn't good use of anyone's time.
-Covering ground with the application under test in a repeatable way is the gruntwork of automation.
+Covering ground with the application under test in a repeatable way is the grunt work of automation.
 However, automating on level of unit tests might be our best bet towards catching unintended simple bugs and we like framing freeform exploratory testing and unit tests together in keeping things interesting!

 ![Explore with Intent](images/ETF/Slide16.jpg)